brunogayet/node-apirest-projects/README.md

 The original challenge can be accessed through the link: https://github.com/Rocketseat/bootcamp-gostack-desafio-01

 ---
-Made with ♥ by Rocketseat:wave: [Join our community!]
+Made with ♥ by Rocketseat:wave: [Join the community!]
 (Https://discordapp.com/invite/gCRAFhc)